Table of Contents

 A common phrase in HR and the overall business field is that “people leave managers, not companies.”
 Even within the greater company culture, there can be subcultures created based on a variety of management styles and preferences.
 Leaders act as agents of the company and its culture, as most front-line employees may never have the opportunity to meet a top-level executive.
 Many employees look to leaders to exemplify what the company stands for.
 If employees experience a disconnect between leaders’ behavior and company values, that could bring the company’s overall culture into question, even when the company may have the best intentions.

 Considering a 40-hour work week.
 Employees will spend 2,080 hours at work every year.
 At least a third of an employee’s waking hours are spent on the job!
 They will seek out a place they enjoy, feel like they belong, feel welcome and feel included.
 If they do not experience these things in their workplace, their personality may be more like that of a rebellious teenager lashing out at mistreatment, which can have damaging effects on the workplace culture.

-It feels necessary to repeat that a company’s culture cannot be copied.
-However, the examples below could be considered some of the foundational pieces a company can look to if they feel like their workplace culture needs improvement.
+The ideas below can be considered some of the foundational pieces a company can look to if they feel like their workplace culture needs improvement.